prateekparasher/prateek.github.io/README.md

 ## Exploring Airbnb data of DUBLIN
-Udacity project analyzing Airbnb data of NYC and using machine learning to try predict price.
+Udacity project analyzing Airbnb data of Dublin and using machine learning to try predict price.

 ## Installations
 The project is done in Jupyter Notebook (Anaconda).
 Pyton 3.6.